 The Girl Scouts bought Camp Lakamaga in 1930, and it’s been a destination for Minnesota girls ever since.
 When it opened as a Girl Scout camp, one week of camp cost $8.50 and it was $17 for a two-week session.
 The first building the Girl Scouts constructed was their lodge, a beautiful log cabin building that served as the original dining hall and program center.
 When camp opened in 1930, the lakeshore spanned all the way up to the lodge, and the swimming beach was directly in front of the building.
 In 2000, when the new dining hall was built, the Lodge was converted into a program center, and it now serves as the art building for camp.

 The Edgewood building was also built in 1930, and served as the original infirmary.
-It still serves as the health center during camp season, and is available year-round for renters.
+It still serves as the health center during camp season, and is available seasonally in the spring and fall for renters.

 Evolution of Lakamaga’s Housing

 Platform tents were once considered luxurious camping accommodations, as their wooden floors and frames provide a spacious tent for four campers.
 Now Lakamaga only has a few of these tents remaining, and they are mostly used by older campers.
 You can find platform tents at the Inisfree unit, which is named for a place in Ireland immortalized by the poet Yeats.
 This unit is on the site of the original log and sod houses used by the Rask family.

 In 2006, we built yurts, which are based on the traditional Mongolian housing style.
 These are very popular with modern campers, as they house up to 12 girls and provide ample room for girls, their gear, and socializing.